Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

 We can see this in our distribution.

-* Go back to the `DESIGN` menu and choose `Features handling` and our taget variable `LOAN_STATUS`
+* Go back to the `DESIGN` menu and choose `Features handling` and our target variable `LOAN_STATUS`

 ![58](assets/dk-ml-target1.png)

 Here we can see that our loan defaults only make 4% of the dataset.
-So even if our model erroneoulsy predicted that no loan would ever default it would still be correct 96% of the time for this imbalenced dataset!
+So even if our model erroneously predicted that no loan would ever default it would still be correct 96% of the time for this imbalanced dataset!
 This is a common problem in certain types of classification problems such as credit card fraud, identifying rare diseases or, as in our case, loan defaults.

 Although this a common problem in machine learning it is not one that is always easy to solve.
-Fortunatly DSS has a number of ways to help such as Weighting strategies, class rebalance sampling, Algorithm selection and more Let's look at a couple of them.
+Fortunately DSS has a number of ways to help such as Weighting strategies, class rebalance sampling, Algorithm selection and more Let's look at a couple of them.

-Firtly we can a look at class rebalance.
+Firstly we can a look at class rebalance.

 * Go to the `Train/Test Set` and from the `Sampling method` dropdown select `Class rebalance (approx. ratio)`
-* Set the percentaage to 33% and the Column as our target **LOAN_STATUS**
+* Set the percentage to 33% and the Column as our target **LOAN_STATUS**

 ![58](assets/dk-model_rebalance.png)